 Starting a new website project might seem simple, but it’s essential to understand that it’s quite an undertaking.

-Creating a new website is a large-scale project that involves multiple elements and individuals working together towards a common goal.
+Creating a new website is a big project that involves multiple elements and individuals working together towards a common goal.
 This can often be daunting for business owners, but it shouldn’t be.
+Throw into the mix, people shouting about free or cheap websites for small businesses in local Facbook Groups every five minutes and as a small business owner, it’s easy to feel overwhelmed.

 What you need before you get started on your small business website design